 Cold weather can affect the symptoms of nerve damage in various ways.
 Exposure to cold slows the flow of blood to the hands and feet as it tries to preserve the body’s core temperature.
 This reduction in blood flow to the extremities can lead to both increased pain and damage to the peripheral nerves.
 Exposure to cold can also cause the muscles to tighten and spasm – pulling on the nerves as they do and resulting in intensified pain in the affected areas.

-So what can you do to limit cold weather’s affect on your nerves?
-Here are five simple steps you can take to minimize nerve pain and reduce cold weather’s affect on your quality of life this winter:
+So what can you do to limit cold weather’s effect on your nerves?
+Here are five simple steps you can take to minimize nerve pain and reduce cold weather’s effect on your quality of life this winter.

 Limit Alcohol Consumption